ChatTriggers/slate/source/includes/_objects.md

 var display = new Display();
 ```

-This `Display` object is now instantiated, but it doesn't do much of anything yet.
+This `Display` object is now created, but it doesn't do much of anything yet.

 ## Adding content